200sc/bebop/README.md

 At `main/bebobc-go` there is a cli utility to take .bop files and produce .go files from them, what is effectively a little more sophisticated version of the first example in this document.

+## bebopfmt

+At `main/bebopfmt` there is a cli utility to format and rewrite bop files.
+It takes in a `-w` argument to rewrite files in place, and accepts both direct files and filepaths.

 ## Known limitations

 The following is a list of known issues with the current version of the project, ordered by approximate priority for addressing them.